 Persistent (Chronic) Motor or Vocal Tic Disorder

-Tics are abnormal, undesired spastic movements or vocalizations.
+Tics are sudden, uncontrollable, spastic movements or verbal outbursts.
 These movements or vocalizations are repetitive, do not follow a rhythm, and are generally involuntary.
 Persistent motor or vocal tic disorder is a condition in which a person experiences single or multiple occurrences of either motor or verbal tics, but not both, for a period lasting more than one year.
-If a person experiences both motor and vocal tics for more than one year, the diagnosis would likely be Tourette’s disorder, or Tourette's syndrome, rather than persistent motor or vocal tic disorder.
+If a person experiences both motor and vocal tics for more than one year, the diagnosis would likely be Tourette’s disorder, or Tourette's syndrome, instead.
 However, persistent (chronic) motor or vocal tic disorder is more common than Tourette's disorder.

-Tics are often preceded by a premonitory urge, described a strong, uncomfortable and seemingly uncontrollable urge to move, followed by a release of tension once the tic has occurred.
+Tics are often preceded by a premonitory urge, described as a strong, uncomfortable, and seemingly uncontrollable drive to move, followed by a release of tension once the tic has occurred.
 Some children also feel that their tic must be done in a certain way, and they will repeat the tic until it has been done “just right.”
 But not everyone who suffers experiences these urges and needs.